-EligibilityKeenness to learn new concepts and how they are used in business is an essential requirement.
-The maths needed is knowledge of simple calculations such as percentages and ratios at a level not more than GCSE maths.
+Keenness to learn new concepts and how they are used in business is an essential requirement.
+The knowledge of simple calculations such as percentages and ratios at a level not more than GCSE maths is needed.
 Knowledge of Microsoft Excel at a basic level is useful.

 Good written and spoken English.